Swing music: 1935–1946: The swing era

 In 1935 the Benny Goodman Orchestra had won a spot on the radio show Let's Dance and started showcasing an updated repertoire featuring Fletcher Henderson arrangements.
-Goodman's slot was on after midnight in the East, and few people heard it.
+Goodman's slot was after midnight in the East, and few people heard it.
 It was on earlier on the West Coast and developed the audience that later led to Goodman's Palomar Ballroom triumph.
-At the Palomar engagement starting on August 21, 1935, audiences of young white dancers favored Goodman's rhythm and daring arrangements.
+At the Palomar engagement starting on 21 August 1935, audiences of young white dancers favored Goodman's rhythm and daring arrangements.
 The sudden success of the Goodman orchestra transformed the landscape of popular music in America.
 Goodman's success with "hot" swing brought forth imitators and enthusiasts of the new style throughout the world of dance bands, which launched the "swing era" that lasted until 1946.

 A typical song played in swing style would feature a strong, anchoring rhythm section in support of more loosely-tied woodwind and brass sections playing call-response to each other.
 The level of improvisation that the audience might expect varied with the arrangement, song, band, and band-leader.
 Typically included in big band swing arrangements were an introductory chorus that stated the theme, choruses arranged for soloists, and climactic out-choruses.
 Some arrangements were built entirely around a featured soloist or vocalist.
 Some bands used string or vocal sections, or both.
-Swing-era repertoire included the Great American Songbook of Tin Pan Alley standards, band originals, traditional jazz tunes such as the “King Porter Stomp”, with which the Goodman orchestra had a smash hit, and blues.
+Swing-era repertoire included the Great American Songbook of Tin Pan Alley standards, band originals, traditional jazz tunes such as the "King Porter Stomp", with which the Goodman orchestra had a smash hit, and blues.

 Hot swing music is strongly associated with the jitterbug dancing that became a national craze accompanying the swing craze.
-Swing dancing originated in the late 1920s as the "Lindy Hop," and would later incorporate other styles including The Suzie Q, Truckin', Peckin' Jive, The Big Apple, and The Shag in various combinations of moves.
+Swing dancing originated in the late 1920s as the "Lindy Hop", and would later incorporate other styles including The Suzie Q, Truckin', Peckin' Jive, The Big Apple, and The Shag in various combinations of moves.
 A subculture of jitterbuggers, sometimes growing quite competitive, congregated around ballrooms that featured hot swing music.
 A dance floor full of jitterbuggers had cinematic appeal; they were sometimes featured in newsreels and movies.
-Some of the top jitterbuggers gathered in professional dance troupes such as Whitey's Lindy Hoppers (featured in A Day At the Races, Everybody Dance, and Hellzapoppin').
+Some of the top jitterbuggers gathered in professional dance troupes such as Whitey's Lindy Hoppers, featured in the films Everybody Dance (1936), A Day At the Races (1937), and Hellzapoppin' (1941).
 Swing dancing would outlive the swing era, becoming associated with R&B and early Rock&Roll.